Field Science – A STEAM Experience

 Appropriate for grade 7-12 educators

-In this unique experiential workshop, we will explore the intersection of science, art, technology, farming, manufacturing and environmental impact.
+In this unique experiential course, we will explore the intersection of science, art, technology, farming, manufacturing and environmental impact.
 The field-based site for this workshop will be at the edge of an old Vermont farm where it meets a state wetland area.
 We will also collaborate on a mixed-medium sculpture and you’ll have the opportunity to learn some basic blacksmithing.
 You’ll have the opportunity to develop a project and leave with resources for your classroom.
 We’ll make connections to NGSS as well as incorporating “21st century skills” and leaving lots of room for participants to make additional personal curricular connections.

 About the Instructor: